SoultatosStefanos/dbc/README.md

 ## Introduction

-DBC is a simple, flexible, header-only, C++ library, that facilitates simple support for the Design By Contract framework, by making use of public assertion macros.
+DBC is a simple, flexible, header-only, C++ library, that facilitates support for the Design By Contract framework, by making use of public assertion macros.

 * DBC is **small** and **simple to use**.
 It consists of a single header file.